wso2/docs-is/en/docs/setup/changing-to-ibm-db2.md

-# Changing to Oracle
+# Changing to IBM DB2

 By default, WSO2 Identity Server uses the embedded H2 database as the database for storing user management and registry data.
-Given below are the steps you need to follow in order to use Oracle for this purpose.
+Given below are the steps you need to follow in order to use DB2 for this purpose.

 ## Setting up datasource configurations